OpenPodcar/OpenPodcar/README.md

 ### Buck converters' settings
-- Set buck converter 1's output voltage to 16V
+- Buck converter 1
+-- set output voltage to 16V (or the voltage required for your laptop) -- Set output current to 3.75A (or the maximum current required for your laptop)
-- Set buck converter 2's output voltage to 12V
+- Buck converter 2
+-- set output voltage to 12V (or the voltage required for the Pololu and 3D Lidar) -- set output current to 3A (or the maximum current required for the linear actuator and 3D Lidar)

 ### Arduino Software